schwp/yolo-model/README.md

    cmake . && make
    ```

-   This will create the `object-detection` executable.
+   This will create the `object-detection` and `live-detection` executable.

 ### Usage